CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 Imprisonment, beatings, public humiliation, and sustained persecution.

-She suffered not because she sought conflict, but because she refused to participate in it.
+She suffered not because she sought conflict,

 DEATH AND HISTORICAL ASSESSMENT